 - at least one foreign language certified

-- a thesis passed by majority vote of the faculty.
+- an MA paper passed by majority vote of the graduate faculty.

 The MA thesis is a 25- to 30-page paper with an original argument based on original research.
 The thesis functions as a demonstration of the student’s ability to carry out research and writing of PhD caliber.
 Ideally, the thesis is based on a seminar paper written in the first year, which is then reworked and polished over the following summer and fall.
 In some cases, with the approval of a faculty advisor, the student may embark on a new paper not already written in a seminar.

 Fourth semester review

 In their fourth semester, all students (with the exception of those who entered with an MA in art history) undergo a review for continuation in the PhD program.
 Students submit a dossier including:

 - their completed MA paper.

 - all faculty evaluations of the student’s course work to date.

 - a one-page form that explains their proposed dissertation field and lists the course requirements and relevant foreign languages they have passed.
 This last document must be approved and signed by the student’s advisor.

 The faculty then reviews the dossier to make sure that the student’s work demonstrates the ability to carry out a dissertation successfully.
 More specifically, the faculty looks for evidence of ability to carry out original research in the student’s field, to master secondary literature, to frame an original argument, and to write lucidly.

 If the faculty makes a positive determination, the MA degree is granted and the student is officially continued in the PhD program.
 All graduate coursework done to this date counts toward the PhD degree.
 A dissertation committee is named, consisting of the student’s advisor and two other history of art and architecture faculty members.

 If the faculty determines that the student’s work does not merit continuation in the PhD program, the student may be granted a terminal MA degree if the student has met the MA requirements and if the faculty by majority vote deems the MA thesis creditable.